-All individuals in the special home and community-based waiver group under 42 CFR §435.217

-Only the following groups of individuals in the special home and community-based waiver group under 42 CFR §435.217
+All individuals in the special home and community-based waiver group under 42 CFR \$435.217 Only the following groups of individuals in the special home and community-based waiver group under 42 CFR §435.217

+Che

-Check each that applies:
+eck each that applies:

 A special income level equal to:

-Specify dollar amount:

-Sele ect one:
+Select one:

 300% of the SSI Federal Benefit Rate (FBR)

-A percentage of FBR, which is lower than 300% (42 CFR $\$435.236$)
+A percentage of FBR, which is lower than 300% (42 CFR §435.236)

 Specify percentage:

 A dollar amount which is lower than 300%.

+Specify dollar amount:

 Aged, blind and disabled individuals who meet requirements that are more restrictive than the SSI program (42 CFR §435.121)

 Medically needy without spend down in states which also provide Medicaid to recipients of SSI (42 CFR §435.320, §435.322 and §435.324)

 Medically needy without spend down in 209(b) States (42 CFR §435.330)

 Aged and disabled individuals who have income at:

-Sele ct one:
+Select one:

 100% of FPL

 % of FPL, which is lower than 100%.

 Specify percentage amount:

-er specified groups (include only statutory/regulatory reference to reflect the additional groups in state plan that may receive services under this waiver)
+Other specified groups (include only statutory/regulatory reference to reflect the additional groups in the state plan that may receive services under this waiver)

-Spec rify:
+Specify: